spanner4715/Movies-Data-Processing-with-Spark-SQL-using-Scala-on-AWS-EC2/README.md

 (3) Load data from local machine into Spark container via EC2 machine

-(4) Perform analysis on Movie and Ratings data.
+(4) Perform analysis on Movie and Ratings data in Apache Spark by using Scala